 2. Put the user in the center – the user experience

 “We focus on the customer” is what many companies say on their home page.
 I’m going to be bad now: with the cannibals, too ;).
 But there is often very little evidence of a real focus on the user.
 The user experience leaves a lot to be desired, e.g. because you have to search for ages until you find a certain product or you are not presented with the solution you were actually looking for.
-Google can already assess the quality of a website quite well on the basis of various criteria, and there are also quality raters, i.e. real people who look at and judge websites.
-For this purpose, there are the so-called Quality Rater Guidelines and one point deals with the fact that websites that do not show that they are helpful for users are rated very low.
+Google can already assess the quality of a website quite well based on various criteria, and there are also quality raters, i.e. real people who look at and judge websites.
+For this purpose, there are the so-called Quality Rater Guidelines, and one point deals with the fact that websites that do not show that they are helpful for users are rated very low.

 2.1 Optimization of the website for mobile devices

 When creating new websites, mobile optimization is a must these days.
 After all, you don’t want to scare away your users who are viewing the website on their smartphones.
-However, there are still enough websites that lag behind in this regard.
+However, there are still enough websites that lag in this regard.
 The reasons for this may be manifold.
-However, Google had already announced some time ago that it would no longer use the desktop version of websites for indexing, but would rank websites based on the mobile version, i.e. “mobile first indexing”.
+However, Google had already announced some time ago that it would no longer use the desktop version of websites for indexing, but would rank websites based on the mobile version, i.e. “mobile-first indexing”.
 Websites that are not mobile-optimized are then at a disadvantage in terms of ranking, even if the desktop version is used.

 By the way, it is also important to check your website on various cell phones, so that you can be sure that all elements are displayed correctly.
-For example, where do sidebars appear or are the buttons not too close together (the famous “sausage finger effect”)?
+For example, where do sidebars appear, or are the buttons not too close together (the famous “sausage finger effect”)?